 Combine the vinegar, water, honey, salt, and chili flakes in a medium saucepan and bring to a boil over high heat.
-Once boiling, turn off heat, add cucumber slices and stir.
+Once boiling, turn off the heat, add cucumber slices and stir.
 Let rest 10 minutes, then transfer cucumber to a container, cover and refrigerate until ready to use.

 In a small bowl, whisk together the Sriracha and yogurt or mayonnaise.

 Add any additional desired ingredients to the bowl (like rice or salad) for the base.
 Top with 1/2 cup salmon poke, pickled cucumbers, and other toppings.
 Drizzle with Sriracha sauce.
 Enjoy!